FO Model Checking of Interval Graphs: Preliminaries

 \subsection{Clique-width}

-We now briefly present the notion of clique-width introduced in~\cite{co00}.
-Our results on interval graphs related to this notion are given in Section~\ref{sec:clique}.
-A $k$-labeled graph is a graph with vertices that are assigned integers (called labels) from $1$ to $k$.
-The {\em clique-width} of a graph $G$ equals the minimum $k$ such that $G$ can be obtained from single vertex graphs with label $1$ using the following four operations: relabeling all vertices with label $i$ to $j$, adding all edges between the vertices with label $i$ and the vertices with label $j$ ($i$ and $j$ can be the same), creating a vertex labeled with $1$, and taking a disjoint union of graphs obtained using these operations.
+We now briefly present the notion of clique-width, introduced in~\cite{co00}.
+A $k$-labeled graph is a graph whose vertices are assigned integers (called labels) from $1$ to $k$ (each vertex has precisely one label).
+The {\em clique-width} of a graph $G$ equals the minimum $k$ such that $G$ can be obtained using the following four operations: creating a vertex labeled $1$, relabeling all vertices with label $i$ to label $j$, adding all edges between the vertices with label $i$ and the vertices with label $j$, and taking a disjoint union of graphs obtained using these operations.